open-telemetry/semantic-conventions/docs/messaging/messaging-metrics.md

 This metric is [required][MetricRequired] when the messaging system supports batch publishing.
 It's [opt-in][MetricOptIn] when the messaging system does not support batch publishing, since the message count can be derived from the `messaging.publish.duration` histogram.

-_Note: The need to report `messaging.publish.messages` depends on the messaging system capabilities and not application scenarios or client library limitations.
-For example, RabbitMQ does not support batch publishing and corresponding instrumentations don't need to report `messaging.publish.messages`.
-Kafka supports both, single and batch publishing, and instrumentations MUST report `messaging.publish.messages` counter regardless of application scenarios or APIs available in the client library._

 <!-- semconv metric.messaging.publish.messages(metric_table) -->
 | Name     | Instrument Type | Unit (UCUM) | Description    |
 | -------- | --------------- | ----------- | -------------- |
 | `messaging.publish.messages` | Counter | `{message}` | Measures the number of published messages. |
 <!-- endsemconv -->

+> The need to report `messaging.publish.messages` depends on the messaging system capabilities and not application scenarios or client library limitations.
+For example, RabbitMQ does not support batch publishing and corresponding instrumentations don't need to report `messaging.publish.messages`.
+Kafka supports both, single and batch publishing, and instrumentations MUST report `messaging.publish.messages` counter regardless of application scenarios or APIs available in the client library.

 ## Consumer metrics

 ### Metric: `messaging.receive.duration`

-This metric is [required][MetricRequired] for poll-based receive operations.
+This metric is [required][MetricRequired] for operations that are initiated by the application code (pull-based).

 This metric SHOULD be specified with [`ExplicitBucketBoundaries`](https://github.com/open-telemetry/opentelemetry-specification/tree/v1.26.0/specification/metrics/api.md#instrument-advice)